Silay: The Legend of Princess Kansilay

-A local legend tells of how Silay City got its name.
-It is said that in the days of the datus and rajahs, there once lived a princess named Kansilay.
-An attack on the settlement by pirates was thwarted when the princess bravely led the people in the village's defense.
-The fight was furious and the princess fought like a seasoned warrior.
-Murals that used to grace some of the city's public buildings depict her as a fierce fighter wielding a huge talibong, a short native single-edged sword.
-The pirates were routed, but at the cost of the princess' life.
-Her paramour arrived in time to see her die.
-In grief, the people lovingly buried her.
-To their surprise, a tree grew right over her grave, the first Kansilay tree, a final gift from the brave princess.
+According to local legend, Silay City derives its name from a princess named Kansilay who lived during the era of the datus and rajahs.
+When pirates attacked the settlement, the princess courageously led the villagers in defense, fighting fiercely with a talibong, a short native single-edged sword.
+Although the pirates were defeated, Kansilay lost her life in the battle.
+Her beloved arrived too late to save her, and the villagers buried her with great care.
+From her grave grew the first Kansilay tree, which came to symbolize her bravery and sacrifice, giving the city its name.
+Murals once displayed in public buildings depict her as a formidable warrior wielding the talibong.

 History

 Spanish colonization

 Silay was first settled in 1565, under the name "Carobcob", which means "to scratch" in Kinaray-a; residents of the settlement relied upon harvesting tuway clams, which involved "scratching" (or raking) the sands for the mollusks at low tide, as a means of livelihood.
 In early writings, the settlement was also referred to as "Calubcub", "Caracol" and "Caraco".
 The last two variations mean "snail" or a "spiral" in Spanish.
 Carobcob was built near the mouth of a creek; nothing is left of the village today.
 Carobcob was granted as an encomienda to Cristobal Nuñez Paroja, one of the seventeen soldiers of Miguel López de Legazpi on January 25, 1571.

 In the second half of the century, Moro slave raiders escalated their incursions on the large island, forcing the Corregidor of Negros to adopt the policy of flight rather than resistance.
 People left their homes sometime in 1760 and settled in a new location between two small rivers, Matagoy and Panaogao.
 A paloisades or estacada (Spanish for "palisade" or "stockade") was constructed to protect the populace from Moro raiders.
 The place is now known as Sitio Estaca, its name derived from the Spanish word estacada.

 In 1760, Silay was recognized as a town being referred to in a letter from Governor Juan Jose de Mijares (1772–1775) mentioning Silay as a leading town in the north.
 In 1776, the bishop of Cebu considered Silay as the center of the parish.
 In 1760, it became a pueblo or town.
-By 1896, it had become a leading sugar-producing area because of the Horno Economico (sugar mill) built in 1846 by a Frenchman who became a permanent resident of Silay, Yves Leopold Germain Gaston.
+By the year 1818, it became a flourishing community of over 204 houses.
+Furthermore, the town was settled by 23 Spanish-Filipino families.
+By 1896, it had become a leading sugar-producing area because of the Horno Economico (sugar mill) built in 1846 by a Frenchman who became a permanent resident of Silay, Yves Leopold Germain Gaston, the sugar mill he built is the first mechanized sugar mill in the Philippines.